-Welcome to University College Dublin and congratulations on being offered a place in one of Europe's leading researchintensive universities.
+Welcome to University College Dublin and congratulations on being offered a place to study in Ireland in one of Europe's leading research-intensive universities.
+We have a diverse community of over 30,000 students enrolled in study at UCD with over 25% of our students choosing UCD from outside of Ireland.